MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_ALM.md

 As part of configuring Azure DevOps ALM automation, you will complete the following

-- Sign up for an Azure DevOps account
+- Sign in to your Azure DevOps account

 - Create an Azure DevOps project